cgonzalez-2338/FALL_GAME-2338/Game-Review_2.md

 ### Game Title

-The name of the game, subtitle, and the URL or information on how to find the game.
+Pokemon Quest available on Nintendo Switch and Mobile(Android and iOS)

 ### Rating

-Insert your own rating.
+★★★☆☆
-Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.
+I rate this game 3 out of 5 stars

 ## Summary